Annual Health Checks

 In a LeDeR review, someone who is trained to carry out reviews, usually someone who is clinical or has a social work background, looks at the person’s life and the circumstances that led up to their death and from the information they have makes recommendations to the local commissioning system about changes that could be made locally to help improve services for other people with a learning disability locally.
 They look at the GP's records and social care and hospital records (if relevant) and speak to family members about the person who has died to find out more about them and their life experiences.

 Visit the NHS England website for more information about the LeDeR programme.

 You can find our LeDeR Annual Report on our Publications page.

 Transforming Care Partnership vision and plan 2016-19

-Every child, young person and adult with a learning disability and/or autism has the right to the same opportunities as anyone else to live satisfying and valued lives, and to be treated with dignity and respect.
-We want them to have a home in their community, be able to develop and maintain relationships and get the support they need to live healthy, safe and rewarding lives.
+Everyone with a learning disability or autism has the right to be treated with dignity and respect.
+We want them to have a home in their community, good relationships and get support to live healthy, safe and rewarding lives.

-In partnership with East Riding of Yorkshire Council, Hull CCG, Hull City Council and North East Lincolnshire CCG and Council we have developed a joint plan Transforming Care for People with Learning Disabilities that seeks to re-shape services to meet local needs.
+In partnership with East Riding of Yorkshire Council, Hull CCG, Hull City Council and North East Lincolnshire CCG and Council we have a big plan Transforming Care for People with Learning Disabilities that seeks to make sure services meet local needs.

 The Transforming Care work is about better care and support for people with learning disabilities and/or autism.
 The work started after the abuse of people at Winterbourne View.